-The top 27 nightclubs in Toronto's history
+The 27 most memorable nightclubs in Toronto's history

 For 10 years (1993 to 2003), this three-level, unpretentious Adelaide Street nightclub could fit 1,110 people and would blast popular Euro-dance hits on weekends It acted as a spot for ravers coming out of the warehouse into the club scene.

 The legendary Dovercourt and College dance venue was an after-hours country, rock, and blues club for years.
-Johnny Cash, Stompin' Tom Connors, Joni Mitchell and Leonard Cohen all played here and the 100-year old building will hopefully soon re-open as a live music venue.
+Johnny Cash, Stompin' Tom Connors, Joni Mitchell and Leonard Cohen all played here.

 This Mercer Street club opened in the early 90s and feature three separate dance floors, a lounge and lots of go-go dancing.
 It was home to some famous themed nights, but Thundergroove Sundays was the ultimate night.